Ismael Díaz (footballer, born 1990)

-Luis Ismael Díaz Ramírez (born 21 August 1990), nicknamed Pinta, is a Dominican footballer who plays for Cibao FC and the Dominican Republic national team as a fullback.
+Luis Ismael Díaz Ramírez Gayson (born 21 August 1990), nicknamed Pinta, is a Dominican footballer who plays for Cibao FC and the Dominican Republic national team as a fullback.

 Club career

 Born in Santo Domingo, Díaz is a product of the Bob Soccer School FC, playing for its first team in the extinct Liga Mayor.
 In 2015, when the new league (Liga Dominicana de Fútbol) was created which Bob Soccer is not part, Díaz moved to Club Barcelona Atlético (former Barcelona FC).

 International career

 Díaz made his international debut for Dominican Republic on 7 September 2014, starting in a 10–0 win against Anguilla for the 2017 Caribbean Cup qualification.